astrohart/MFR/MFR.Settings.Profiles.Providers.Tests/README.md

 ##### Summary

-Gets the count of user-defined configuration-setting profiles.
+Gets the count of user-defined config-setting profiles.

 ##### Returns

-Count of user-defined configuration-setting profiles.
+Count of user-defined config-setting profiles.

 ##### Parameters